naftalic/ddmif/introduction.md

 - **Anchoring**: Investors tend to rely too heavily on a single piece of information or reference point when making investment decisions, leading to a bias in their assessments.
 This often results in a lack of flexibility in decision making, as investors may be anchored to certain expectations or past market experiences.

-- **Ambiguity Aversion**: Investors tend to avoid stocks or investments that are unfamiliar to them and have a preference for familiar investments, even if they are not necessarily the best choice.
+- **Ambiguity aversion**: Investors tend to avoid stocks or investments that are unfamiliar to them and have a preference for familiar investments, even if they are not necessarily the best choice.
 This is because they are more comfortable with what they know, even if it is not the most rational choice.

-- **Availability Bias**: Investors tend to over-estimate the likelihood of future events based on memories that are easily accessible to them, such as recent events or information that is top of mind.
+- **Availability bias**: Investors tend to over-estimate the likelihood of future events based on memories that are easily accessible to them, such as recent events or information that is top of mind.
 This can result in an overestimation of risks and opportunities, leading to poor investment decisions.

-- **Confirmation Bias**: Investors tend to give more weight to information that confirms their beliefs or expectations, and less weight to information that contradicts them.
+- **Confirmation bias**: Investors tend to give more weight to information that confirms their beliefs or expectations, and less weight to information that contradicts them.
 This can lead to a failure to consider new information and an unwillingness to adapt to changing circumstances.

-- **Disposition Effect**: Investors tend to hold on to losing investments for too long, and sell winning investments too soon.
+- **Disposition effect**: Investors tend to hold on to losing investments for too long, and sell winning investments too soon.
 This is often due to a belief that the losing investment will eventually recover, or that the winner has reached its peak.

-- **Endowment Effect**: Investors tend to demand more to give up an investment than they are willing to pay to acquire it.
+- **Endowment effect**: Investors tend to demand more to give up an investment than they are willing to pay to acquire it.
 This can result in suboptimal decisions, as they may hold on to underperforming investments or sell winning investments too early.

-- **Escalation Bias**: Investors tend to compound losses by putting more money into a losing investment, rather than cutting their losses and moving on.
+- **Escalation bias**: Investors tend to compound losses by putting more money into a losing investment, rather than cutting their losses and moving on.
 This is often due to a belief that the investment will eventually recover, or a failure to admit to a bad decision.

-- **Herding Mentality**: Investors tend to follow the actions of others, even in investing.
+- **Herding mentality**: Investors tend to follow the actions of others, even in investing.
 This can result in poor investment decisions, as investors may not be considering the reasons behind the actions of others.

-- **Illusion of Knowledge**: Investors may have an overreliance on data and analysis when evaluating stocks, leading to an over-confidence in their abilities.
+- **Illusion of knowledge**: Investors may have an overreliance on data and analysis when evaluating stocks, leading to an over-confidence in their abilities.
 This can result in frequent trading, high transaction costs, and poor investment decisions.

-- **Narrow Framing**: Investors may consider investments in isolation, rather than considering them in the context of a portfolio or broader market trends.
+- **Narrow framing**: Investors may consider investments in isolation, rather than considering them in the context of a portfolio or broader market trends.
 This can result in suboptimal decisions and a failure to consider risk and diversification.

 - **Overconfidence**: Investors may overestimate their abilities and have an over-confidence in their investment decisions, leading to frequent trades and high transaction costs.
 This can result in poor investment outcomes, as they may be acting on emotions rather than rational analysis.

 # Why is market efficiency imperfect?

-- **Information Asymmetry**: Information is not equally accessible to all market participants.
+- **Information asymmetry**: Information is not equally accessible to all market participants.
 Some investors have more resources or expertise to obtain or analyze information.
 This can lead to a difference in opinion and cause market inefficiencies.

 - **Slow information diffusion**: The process of information spreading across the market can be slow, and prices may not immediately reflect new information.
 This creates opportunities for some investors to act faster and exploit the lag.